- Valet parking & parking garage

 * Click here for rating key

 Stampede 66 Restaurant Review: Renowned chef Stephan Pyles tips his toque to Texas at Stampede 66, a stylish restaurant in Uptown Dallas on the ground floor of the Park Seventeen high-rise apartment building.
-Named after a dance hall in Pyles’s hometown of Big Spring, Stampede 66 is irrepressible fun, with its bodacious atmosphere and a menu that's both funky and foodie.
-Pyles and executive chef Jon Thompson take comfort fare like meatloaf, fried chicken and chicken-fried steak and give it a highbrow makeover, often with a clever twist.
-A bowl of chili, made with ground beef and chilies, arrives at the table in a custom tin can.
-"Freeto pie" features chili spooned over house-made corn chips, and is served in a foil bag.
-Fried chicken gets injected with honey as a finishing touch, for an addictive sweetness that contrasts with the crunchy crust.
+Named after a dance hall in Pyles’ hometown of Big Spring, Stampede 66 is irrepressible fun, with its bodacious atmosphere and a menu that's both funky and foodie.
+Pyles and executive chef Tommy Simpson take comfort fare like meatloaf, fried chicken and chicken-fried steak and give it a highbrow makeover, often with a clever twist.
+A bowl of beef chili, for example, arrives at the table in a custom tin can.
+And the "Freeto pie," featuring chili spooned over house-made corn chips, is served in a foil bag.
 Venison meatloaf, finely textured and flavorful, comes with sautéed Brussels sprouts and mac ‘n’ cheese presented in a wee iron pan.
-For more casual noshing, Stampede has tacos, with house-made tortillas enclosing fillings such as brisket, fried oysters, sweetbreads or pork barbacoa.
-Cocktails reflect the mixology trend; the avocado margarita, for example, is concocted with muddled cilantro and avocado ice cream.
+For more casual noshing, choose tacos with house-made tortillas enclosing fillings such as brisket, fried oysters, sweetbreads or pork barbacoa.
+Cocktails reflect the craft trend.
+To wit: the avocado margarita concocted with muddled cilantro and avocado ice cream.
 Décor is a showstopper, with massive longhorns hanging from the ceiling, cactus and horse heads sculpted from wire, and a circular room with a fire pit.
-At the bar, the TVs are set to old Westerns, just like they used to be at Star Canyon, Pyles’s seminal restaurant from the ’90s.
-But it’s another decade and Pyles is here to stay.
+At the bar, the TVs are set to old Westerns, just like they used to be at Star Canyon, Pyles’ seminal restaurant from the ’90s.